elsms/Closed-Vehicle-Routing-Problem/README.md

 # Methodology

-We found several solutions:

-* **Heuristic approach**: We first used the Nearest Neighbour method, adopting a constructive approach with `PATH_CHEAPEST_ARC` to generate an initial solution.
-We then improved it using the `GUIDED_LOCAL_SEARCH` metaheuristic.
+Several solution strategies were implemented.

+### Heuristic approach
+An initial feasible solution was implemented using a Nearest Neighbour constructive heuristic, implemented in OR-Tools via the `PATH_CHEAPEST_ARC` strategy.
+The first solution was then refined using the `GUIDED_LOCAL_SEARCH` metaheuristic to escape poor local optima and reduce total travel distance.

 * **Metaheuristic strategies**: We further enhanced the initial solution using various built-in metaheuristics available in OR-Tools, including `TABU_SEARCH`, `SIMULATED_ANNEALING`, `AUTOMATIC`, and `GREEDY_DESCENT`.
 * **Cluster-first, Route-second model**: Finally, we implemented a clustering strategy by grouping customers based on geographical proximity.
 We then applied the Nearest Neighbour method again using OR-Tools.
 We repeated this approach by clustering based on demand as well.

+# Key Findings

+# Conclusion